truenas/documentation/content/_includes/DirectoryServicesInstallRequirementsSCALE.md

 {{< /expand >}}

 {{< expand "Advanced Directory Services" "v" >}}
-If configuring Kerberos and/or IDmap, you might be asked to provide:
+When configuring Kerberos and/or IDmap, you might need to provide:

 * Kerberos realm and keytab information
 * IDmap schema information